Coachella Valley Land For Sale

-From multi-family parcels of land in the heart of Palm Springs to large vacant lots ideal for estate homes, there is a variety of options when it comes to land for sale in Palm Springs, CA. Both developers and individual home buyers can surely find something they're looking for in the listings of Palm Springs land for sale below.
+From multi-family parcels of land in the heart of Palm Springs to large vacant lots ideal for estate homes, there is a variety of options when it comes to land for sale in Palm Springs and the surrounding desert cities.
 If you have any questions about these land listings, don't be afraid to contact me for more details.

 Given the enduring popularity of Palm Springs real estate and the various surges in development in recent years, it’s surprising to see just how much land and vacant lots are available in Palm Springs and the Coachella Valley.